-After the hardware hashes have been captured from existing devices, they can be uploaded in any of the following ways:
+After the hardware hashes are captured from existing devices, they can be uploaded in any of the following ways:

-- Microsoft Intune.
-This is the preferred mechanism for all customers.
+Microsoft Intune - Intune is the preferred mechanism for all customers.

-- The Microsoft Endpoint Manager admin center is used for Intune device enrollment.
+- The Microsoft Intune admin center is used for Intune device enrollment.

-- Partner Center.
-This is used by CSP partners to register devices on behalf of customers.
+Partner Center - Partner Center is used by CSP partners to register devices on behalf of customers.

-- Microsoft 365 Business & Office 365 Admin.
-This is typically used by small and medium businesses (SMBs) who manage their devices using Microsoft 365 Business.
+Microsoft 365 Business & Office 365 Admin - Microsoft 365 Business & Office 365 Admin is typically used by small and medium businesses (SMBs) who manage their devices using Microsoft 365 Business.

-A summary of each platform's capabilities is provided below.
+A summary of each platform's capabilities is provided in the following table:

 |Platform/Portal||Register devices?||Create/Assign profile||Acceptable Device ID|